- Bluetooth streaming capabilities

 Once the representative has the audiologist’s report, the customer will be allowed to access a list of Rexton-recommended audiologists by zip code.

 Rexton, unlike some other hearing aid manufacturers, does not sell directly to the client, nor do they service their equipment; that’s up to the dealer from whom you purchase it.
 Additionally, there is no discussion of costs on their website.
-Searching online for prices may result in more confusion than clarity, as you’ll likely find some affordable prices for used models; however, you should never purchase used hearing aids, as they won’t be programmed to your ears.
+Searching online for prices may result in more confusion than clarity, as you’ll likely find some affordable prices for used models; however, you should never purchase used hearing aids, as they won’t be programmed to your hearing loss.

 Generally speaking, you should expect to pay between $1,000 and $5,000 for a pair of Rexton hearing aids.
 The more basic models will cost less, while the more advanced ones with streaming and advanced noise reduction will cost more.